On Resilient Graph Spanners: Introduction

 Spanners have been investigated also in the fully dynamic setting, where edges may be added to or deleted from the original graph.
-In~\cite{AFI06}, a (2,1)-spanner and a (3,2)-spanner of an unweighted graph are maintained under an intermixed sequence of $\Omega(n)$ edge insertions and deletions in $O(\Delta)$ amortized time per operation, where $\Delta$ is the maximum vertex degree of the original graph.
-The (2,1)-spanner has $O(n^{3/2})$ edges, while the (3,2)-spanner has $O(n^{4/3})$ edges.
-A faster randomized dynamic algorithm for general multiplicative spanners has been later proposed by Baswana~\cite{ESA06}: given an unweighted graph, a $(2k-1,0)$-spanner of expected size $O(k\cdot n^{1+1/k})$ can be maintained in $O(\frac{m}{n^{1+1/k}} \cdot \polylog n)$ amortized expected time for each edge insertion/deletion, where $m$ is the current number of edges in the graph.
-For $k=2,3$ (multiplicative 3- and 5-spanners), the amortized expected time of the randomized algorithm becomes constant.
-The algorithm by Elkin~\cite{Elkin07} maintains a $(2k-1,0)$-spanner with expected $O(k n^{1+1/k})$ edges in expected constant time per edge insertion and expected $O(\frac{m}{n^{1/k}})$ time per edge deletion.
-More recently, Baswana et al.~\cite{baswanaACM} proposed two faster fully dynamic randomized algorithms for maintaining $(2k-1,0)$-spanners of unweighted graphs: the update expected time per insertion/deletion is $O(7^{k/2})$ for the first algorithm and $O(k^2 \log^2 n)$ for the second algorithm, and in both cases the spanner expected size is optimal up to a polylogaritmic factor.
+In~\cite{AFI06}, efficient dynamic deterministic algorithms are first presented for low-stretch spanners. \commento{ \nota{PGF: attenzione, da qui in poi parliamo di termini additivi, quindi unweighted.} a (2,1)-spanner and a (3,2)-spanner of an unweighted graph are maintained under an intermixed sequence of $\Omega(n)$ edge insertions and deletions in $O(\Delta)$ amortized time per operation, where $\Delta$ is the maximum vertex degree of the original graph.
+The (2,1)-spanner has $O(n^{3/2})$ edges, while the (3,2)-spanner has $O(n^{4/3})$ edges. } A faster randomized dynamic algorithm for spanners has been later proposed by Baswana~\cite{ESA06}: given an unweighted graph, a $(2k-1)$-spanner of expected size $O(k\cdot n^{1+1/k})$ can be maintained in $O(\frac{m}{n^{1+1/k}} \cdot \polylog n)$ amortized expected time for each edge insertion/deletion, where $m$ is the current number of edges in the graph.
+For $k=2,3$ (i.e., 3- and 5-spanners, respectively), the amortized expected time of the randomized algorithm becomes constant.
+The algorithm by Elkin~\cite{Elkin07} maintains a $(2k-1)$-spanner with expected $O(k n^{1+1/k})$ edges in expected constant time per edge insertion and expected $O(\frac{m}{n^{1/k}})$ time per edge deletion.
+More recently, Baswana et al.~\cite{baswanaACM} proposed two faster fully dynamic randomized algorithms for maintaining $(2k-1)$-spanners of unweighted graphs: the expected amortized time per insertion/deletion is $O(7^{k/2})$ for the first algorithm and $O(k^2 \log^2 n)$ for the second algorithm, and in both cases the spanner expected size is optimal up to a polylogaritmic factor.